 The most important excitation of the speech signal are the oscillations of the vocal folds.
-Given the right conditions, such as airflow speed and stiffness of the vocal folds, the airflow from the lungs bring the vocal folds into an oscillation.
-Airflow pushes the vocal folds open and they gain momentum.
-As the vocal folds open, air rushes through the glottis whereby the pressure drops such that ultimately, the vocal folds are not pushed out anymore but rather pulled back together, until they clash together.
+Given the right conditions, such as airflow speed and stiffness of the vocal folds, the airflow from the lungs brings the vocal folds to oscillate.
+When the airflow pushes the vocal folds open, they gain momentum.
+As the vocal folds open, air rushes through the glottis whereby the pressure drops.
+As a consequence, the vocal folds are not pushed out anymore but rather pulled back together, until they clash.
 As long as the airflow is constant, this process will continue in a more or less periodic manner.

-Speech sounds where the vocal folds are oscillating are voiced sounds and the process of uttering voiced sounds is known as voicing.
+Speech sounds produced by oscillations of the vocal folds are called voiced sounds and the process of uttering voiced sounds is known as voicing.
 This manner of articulation is called sonorant.

-Figure 2 illustrates the vocal folds and the glottis in a view from above.
-Here the vocal folds are seen in their abducted, or open position, where air can freely flow through them.
+Figure 2 illustrates the vocal folds and the glottis viewed from above.
+Here the vocal folds are seen in their abducted or open position, where air can freely flow through them.

-Unvoiced speech excitations are produced by constricting or even stopping airflow in some part of the vocal tract, such as between the tongue and teeth, tongue and palate, between the lips or in the pharynx.
+Unvoiced speech excitations are produced by constricting or even stopping the airflow in some part of the vocal tract, such as between the tongue and teeth, tongue and palate, between the lips or in the pharynx.
 This manner of articulation is thus known as obstruent, since airflow is obstructed.
-Observe that these constrictions can occur concurrently with a voiced excitation.
+Note that these constrictions can occur concurrently with a voiced excitation.
 However, speech sounds with only an unvoiced excitation are known as unvoiced sounds.
 A constriction causes the airflow to go into a chaotic regime, which is effectively a turbulent mode.
 It is characterized by random variations in airflow, which can be perceptually described as noise.

-Obstruent articulations where airflow is obstructed but not stopped are fricatives.
-When airflow is temporarily stopped entirely to be subsequently released, it is known as a stop, and when the stop is released into a fricative, it is an affricative.
-In summary, some of the main manners of articulation are listed in Table 1.
+Obstruent articulations where the airflow is obstructed, but not stopped, are called fricatives.
+When the airflow is temporarily stopped entirely, only to be subsequently released, it is known as a stop, and when the stop is released into a fricative, it is an affricative.
+Some of the main forms of articulation are listed in Table 1.

-Finally, important characteristics of speech signals are defined by shaping the vocal tract.
-The different shapes give the tube distinct resonances, which make out the defining differences between vowels.
-The resonances are known as formants and numbered with increasing frequency, such that the first formant F1 is the resonance with the lowest frequency.
-The two first formants, F1 and F2,
+Finally, important characteristics of speech signals are defined by the shape of the vocal tract.
+The different shapes give the tube distinct resonances, which determine the differences between vowels.
+These resonances are known as formants and numbered with increasing frequency, such

 Figure 2: A view on the glottis from above.
-(This faithful reproduction of a lithograph plate from Gray's Anatomy, a two-dimensional work of art, is not copyright-able in the U.S. as per Bridgeman Art Library v.
+(This faithful reproduction of a lithograph plate from Gray's Anatomy, a two-dimensional work of art, is not copyrightable in the U.S. as per Bridgeman Art Library v.
 Corel Corp.; the same is also true in many other countries, including Germany.
 Unless stated otherwise, it is from the 20th U.S. edition of Gray's Anatomy of the Human Body, originally published in 1918 and therefore lapsed into the public domain.)